tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

-# The DRM XML namespace
+# DRM Extensions to OPDS

-This XML namespace is used to convey information about the DRM scheme used to encrypt documents served through OPDS feeds, and to provide the information necessary for a client to download and decrypt those documents.
+This spec defines a new XML namespace.
+Elements from this namespace can be included in an OPDS `<link>` tag to convey information about the DRM scheme used to encrypt the document at the other end of the link.
+The purpose is to provide the information necessary for a client to download and decrypt those documents, and to inform clients of the DRM scheme in use, so that clients unable to handle that DRM scheme can bow out gracefully.

 The URI for this namespace is `http://librarysimplified.org/terms/drm`.
-It is sometimes prefixed as `drm` in examples, e.g. `drm:clientToken`.
+In the examples that follow it is prefixed as `drm` in examples, e.g. `drm:clientToken`.

-This namespace defines one tag (`drm`), and two attributes (`scheme`, `clientToken`, and `serverToken`).
+This namespace defines three tags (`drm`, `clientToken`, and `serverToken`), and two attributes (`scheme` and `href`).

 ## `drm:drm`